 The programmes on offer at MIC are among the most highly sought-after in Ireland.
 The College has a reputation for excellence in teaching, learning and research and is known for the high calibre of students it has attracted since its establishment.
 MIC alumni are widely recognised as high merit contributors to all areas of social, cultural and professional life around the world, inspired by the College’s entreaty to ‘make a difference.’

 A distinctive aspect of student life at MIC is the emphasis placed on providing students with a range of supports and opportunities that correspond to their individual and diverse needs, enabling them to enjoy a rich and rounded learning experience.
 As Ireland’s largest Catholic college, MIC is known as a caring institution, which places students at the centre of all of its activities.
 It provides the academic, physical and social environment in which not only learning but also personal development are encouraged and facilitated.
+Take a look at our campus here.

 Academic programmes: Undergraduate and Postgraduate